pdivyadharshini999-a11y/cadd-data-pipeline-project/README.md

 # CADD Data Pipeline Project

-This repository contains a step-by-step development of a molecular data pipeline for AI and data engineering.
+This repository contains a step-by-step development of a molecular data pipeline for AI and data engineering, progressing from raw molecular data to machine learning-based prediction.

 ---